garrettoh/Active-Directory-Lab/README.md

 <img src="Pictures/Ipv4.PNG" class="img-responsive" alt="">

-Step 13: WE HAVE NOW COMPLETED THE BASIC SETUP FOR OUR AD ENVIORNMENT !
+Step 13: WE HAVE NOW COMPLETED THE BASIC SETUP FOR OUR AD ENVIRONMENT !